armory/documentation/_spinnaker/policy_engine.md

 Blocks of rules must be in a denial statement and the package must be `opa.pipelines`.

-At a high level, adding policies to OPA is a two-step process:
+At a high level, adding policies for the Policy Engine to use is a two-step process:
 1. Create the policies and save them to a `.rego` file.
 2. Add the policies to the OPA server with a ConfigMap or API request.